-Figure 5: Neutron spectra calculated for the MYRRHA critical BoL homogeneous model in several reactor components averaged over the active zone.
-Results are in arbitrary units.
+Figure 5: Normalized neutron spectra calculated for the MYRRHA critical BoL homogeneous model in several reactor components averaged over the active zone.

-Figure 6: Neutron spectra calculated for the MYRRHA critical BoL homogeneous model in a FA in the first crown (batch 101) and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 6: Normalized neutron spectra calculated for the MYRRHA critical BoL homogeneous model in a FA in the first crown (batch 101) and averaged over different axial zones.

-Figure 7: Neutron spectra calculated for the MYRRHA critical BoL homogeneous model over the whole core.
-Results are in arbitrary units.
+Figure 7: Normalized neutron spectra calculated for the MYRRHA critical BoL homogeneous model over the whole core.

-Figure 8: Comparison of the neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a FA in the first crown (batch 101) and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 8: Comparison of the normalized neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a FA in the first crown (batch 101) and averaged over different axial zones.

-Figure 9: Comparison of the neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a FA in the fifth crown (batch 501) and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 9: Comparison of the normalized neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a FA in the fifth crown (batch 501) and averaged over different axial zones.

-Figure 10: Comparison of the neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a fast IPS and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 10: Comparison of the normalized neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a fast IPS and averaged over different axial zones.

-Figure 11: Comparison of the neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a thermal island and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 11: Comparison of the normalized neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a thermal island and averaged over different axial zones.

-Figure 12: Comparison of the neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a reflector assembly and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 12: Comparison of the normalized neutron spectra calculated for the MYRRHA critical BoL homogenous and heterogeneous models in a reflector assembly and averaged over different axial zones.